code-coaching/crudjs/README.md

 Copy the contents of the file `.env.example` to a new file called `.env` and change the values.

+#### Database

 This project uses MongoDB as a database, this can either be a local database or a cloud based database [MongoDB Atlas](https://www.mongodb.com/atlas/database).

+#### GitHub OAuth

+This project has GitHub OAuth implemented, this is used to authenticate users.
+Create a GitHub OAuth app and fill in the values in the `.env` file.

 ## Development